 These things I have written to you who believe in the name of the Son of God, in order that you may know that you have eternal life.[vi]

-If someone has eternal life, why would John need to tell them that they have eternal life except that eternal life is not an experience without a relationship.
+If someone has eternal life, why would John need to tell them that they have eternal life?
+Clearly, eternal life is not an experience without a relationship.
 And this relationship is not dependent on how we feel.
 It is dependent upon God.
-It is first and foremost a relationship guarantied by God and not by how we feel.
+It is first and foremost a relationship guaranteed by God and not by how we feel.

 Your email touches on so many aspects of our salvation, it is exciting for me to attempt to give feedback.
 I feel as if I could write a whole book trying to respond to all the points you touched on.

 I know that you are strong in your faith in our Lord Jesus Christ.
 Your ability to “experience” eternal life may be waning, but your ability to know the love of God for you is strong.
 Let this be your guide.
 Don’t attempt to restore past experiences.
 Instead, recall them.
 Cherish them.
 Remember Paul’s response to his difficult circumstances: